Nightwish: 2004–2005: Chart-topping success with Once and Turunen's dismissal

-The success of the album allowed them to perform the Once Upon a Tour, taking them to play in many countries the band had never visited before.
+The success of the album allowed them to perform the Once Upon a Tour tour, in which the band played in many countries they had never visited before.
 Nightwish performed at the opening ceremony of the 2005 World Championships in Athletics, held in Helsinki, highlighting the acclaim the band had gained.
 A "best of" album, Highest Hopes, was released in September 2005.
 The compilation also featured a live cover "High Hopes" (from the Pink Floyd album The Division Bell).
 Besides "High Hopes", a remake of "Sleeping Sun" (from Oceanborn) was included on the album and released as a single.
 A video for the remake was shot, featuring a medieval battle, and can be found on the German release of the single and as a separate DVD released by Spinefarm.

 The four other members of Nightwish had decided that it was best to continue Nightwish without Turunen.
-After a concert in the Hartwall Areena (Helsinki) on October 21, 2005, recorded for the live DVD End of an Era (released June 2006), they expressed their decision through an open letter which was given to Turunen by Holopainen, and afterwards posted on the band's website.
-It was written by Holopainen and signed by all four band members.
-The main justification given in the letter for Turunen's dismissal was that the band felt that both her husband Marcelo Cabuli (an Argentine businessman) and commercial interests had changed her attitude towards the band.
+After a concert at the Hartwall Arena on 21 October 2005, they expressed their decision through a letter given to Turunen by Holopainen, and afterwards posted openly on the band's website.
+The letter was written by Holopainen and signed by all four band members.
+The main justification given for Turunen's dismissal was that the band felt that her husband, Marcelo Cabuli, and her own commercial interests had changed her attitude towards the band.

-Turunen responded to the incident twice, during press conferences in Finland and Germany, saying that her dismissal came entirely as a shock to her, given that she had not been notified before the letter was given to her.
-She felt that the personal attacks on her husband were unwarranted, and that playing the issue out in public was "senselessly cruel".
-She expressed these feelings through her own open letter, which was published on her personal website, and through various TV, magazine, and newspaper interviews.
+Turunen responded to the incident twice during press conferences in Finland and Germany, saying that her dismissal came as a shock to her; she had not been notified before the letter was given to her.
+The singer felt that the personal attacks on her husband were unwarranted, and that playing the issue out in public was "senselessly cruel".
+Turunen expressed these feelings through her own open letter, which was published on her personal website, and through various TV, magazine, and newspaper interviews.